hlzz/DeepMatchVO/README.md

 Download the [models](https://drive.google.com/file/d/1xWNm9MclJHD729uS6U6k2Oopn--Vnban/view?usp=sharing) presented in the paper, and then unzip them into the `ckpt` folder under the root.

 ### Run a Simple Script
-After download the model, you can run a simple demo to make sure the setup is correct.
+After downloading the model, you can run a simple demo to make sure the setup is correct.
 ```bash
 python demo.py
 ```